DevSlem/AINE-DRL/README.md

 You can see our experiments (source code and result) in [experiments](experiments/).
 We show some recent experiments.

-### BipedalWalker-v3 with PPO and SAC
+### BipedalWalker-v3 with PPO

-Train agents in OpenAI Gym [BipedalWalker-v3](https://github.com/openai/gym/wiki/BipedalWalker-v2) which is continuous action problem.
+Train agents in OpenAI Gym [BipedalWalker-v3](https://github.com/openai/gym/wiki/BipedalWalker-v2) which is continuous action space task.

-> Note that SAC is not implemented yet.

 Fig 1.
-BipedalWalker-v3 inference rendering (PPO):
+BipedalWalker-v3 inference (PPO):

 ![](images/bipedal-walker-v3-inference.webp)